reviewpad/reviewpad/README.md

 You can execute Reviewpad through the CLI or through the Reviewpad [GitHub action](https://github.com/reviewpad/action).

+Note: We are currently using the experimental Reviewpad service through a [GitHub app](https://github.com/apps/reviewpad).

 ## Architecture

 This repository generates two artifacts: